 A note for students who are registering for the first time: the gym management software that we currently use, Zen Planner, requires that you choose a binary gender (via radio buttons labeled with the options "male" or "female") when you sign up.
 We have requested, repeatedly, that this field be made non-mandatory, or that more options be added.
 Zen Planner has not made these changes yet.
 We are in the process of finding a new software provider that is more responsive to the needs of our student body.
 In the meantime, you are welcome to contact us by phone or email to register instead, and we will sign you up without requesting that information.
 Our apologies for the inconvenience.

 Childcare responsibilities are often a barrier to regular class attendance.
 If you are interested in training with us and our class times would force you to choose between training and caring for your children, contact us.
 We have experience with running private and semi-private lessons that allow young children to safely watch or participate along with their parents.
 We're also happy to work with you and your family to find a way for your kid(s) to spend time in the space during group classes.
 While our main focus is teaching adults, we are a child-friendly space.

-We recognize that not everyone who wants to train with us is able to pay our package or course rates.
+We recognize that not everyone who wants to train with us is able to pay our standard rates.
 For students experiencing financial hardship, we offer the following support:

-- Workshop sponsorship: once any one of our workshops has reached its minimum attendance threshold (the number of people required to run an event, which usually varies from 1-4), we will invite 1-2 interested students who cannot otherwise afford the event to participate at no cost.
+- Workshop sponsorship: every one of our workshops has room for 1-2 interested students who cannot otherwise afford the event to participate at no cost.
 If you would like to be considered for sponsorship, please email us with the name of the workshop you are interested in attending.